-

 A.

 Yes, they do.
 All of the test kits that we manufacture are rigorously tested to ensure that they work as per their intended purpose of use.
 Each order that is produced has a sample run produced, tested to ensure that each parameter meets our strict standards.
 Once approved the full run is produced and tested again to ensure that the final results are the same as the first.
-Below is the final test from our most recent batch dated 21st December 2020.
-Once this batch is sold and a new lot produced we upload to this page the newest test results.
-See our test results of our current batch of test kits here: Test Results
+Read more here.

 How long will it take to get the results?